 Spurred on by Study Group, Temple University created a very successful video of its own in late November.
 Beginning with her idea for Temple’s video, Jessica Sandberg, director of international admissions at Temple University, saw a great opportunity to advance this concept into a national campaign for U.S. higher education.
 Jessica began to promote the idea across social and professional networks.

 With the support of organizations like AIRC and NAFSA, the campaign began to receive increased attention from media, such as The Chronicle of Higher Education and The PIE Higher Education News.
 By mid-February 2017, more than 100 colleges and universities were participating.

-Today, Temple University manages the official #YouAreWelcomeHere Twitter account, Facebook page and website in support of more than 250 participating institutions and countless organizations.
+As of June 1, 2019, NAFSA will serve as the official coordinating body of the official #YouAreWelcomeHere Twitter account, Facebook page, and website in support of more than 300 participating institutions and countless organizations.

-How are institutions using the hashtag?
-How can my institution get involved?
+How can my school or organization get involved?